Glossary of Spells

 Seek guidance and wisdom from otherworldly beings, such as the spirits of the land or the deity you serve.
 The kind of information you can glean depends on the source of your guidance; they cannot tell you what they do not know, and will not tell you what they are not willing to disclose.

-Ask whether an action will bring weal or woe; detect the presence of traps or poison; identify the properties of an item.
+Ask whether an action will bring weal or woe; receive a warning of imminent danger; learn about the properties of an item.

 Spells of Influence